top of page

 C. Prescription Network Claims Outstanding/ Southern Scripts Claims Outstanding

 This is the total amount of Plan Responsibility owed for the pharmacy claims incurred by the Plan.
-Prescription Network and Southern Scripts are the two Pharmacy Benefit Managers (“PBM”) utilized by Medova in the administration of the Lifestyle plans.
-The pharmacy claims amounts listed under this category are owed to the listed PBM.
+Prescription Network and Southern Scripts are two of the main Pharmacy Benefit Managers (“PBM”) utilized by Medova in the administration of the Lifestyle Plans.
+The pharmacy claims amounts listed under this category are owed to the listed PBM and should be paid directly to the PBM.
 In general, it is RMI’s understanding that the amounts owed for pharmacy claims are non-negotiable and must be paid in full.
-These amounts can be paid either to Verdegard who will pay out the amounts owed to the PBM once the funds are received or directly to the PBM.
-If the claims are paid directly to the PBM, documentation of this payment should be submitted to Verdegard to resolve these unpaid claims in the Plan’s Liquidation Report.
+These amounts should be paid directly to the PBM.
+See Section 16 for the PBM contact information.

 D. HMA LLC / Verdegard TPA Fee

 This is the total amount of TPA fees owed by the Plan.
-Please see the TPA Fees section below for additional information on TPA fees.
+Please see the TPA Fees section below (Section 11) for additional information on TPA fees.
+The TPA fees owed should be paid directly to Verdegard as outlined in the Fee Collection Liquidation section (Section 2) above.

 E. 5500 Report Filing Fee

 This is the fee charged by RMI for the preparation and filing of the Form 5500 for the Plan.
 RMI charges this one-time fee of $500.00 to each plan for the preparation and filing of the Form 5500 for each Plan.
-Please see the Form 5500 under Documents listed as “Document N” and Section 19 for additional Information.
+Please see the Form 5500 fact sheet under Documents listed as “Document N” and Section 12 for additional Information.
+The Form 5500 Fee should be paid directly to RMI as outlined in the Fee Collection Liquidation section above.

 F. Network Fee